svub/text-adventure-app/README.md

+**Note: I don't currently maintain this project.
+All changes are done directly in the Hollow White repository (which is based on this one there).
+If you're interested in using this framework for creating interactive text adventures, get in touch with me or open an issue.
+I would love to back port all the improvements here but I just don't have the time and motivation right now to do it.
+Seeing another project wanting to use this framework and/or somebody being willing to help would for sure change that!**

 # Text Adventure App

 > Turn your writings into an interactive app that blends game and book into one experience.